Dar3cz3Q-Univeristy/bank-app/README.md

 # Installation
 ## By installer
-Download "BankApp.zip" file, unzip it and run "setup.exe".
+Download [BankApp.rar](https://www.mediafire.com/file/iwcogdj7lnejd80/BankApp.rar/file) file, unzip it and run "setup.exe".
 Follow the steps shown on the screen.
-Program will use prepared online MSSQL database.
+Program will use prepared online MSSQL database (free tier so it's not the fastest one).

 ## By GitHub repo
 ### In order to run this application, you need MSSQL Server.